Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/11/nuget-packager-visual-studio-extension.md

 ## Step Four

-Update NuGet.config… unless you are planning on publishing to the most likely place, NuGet (you can also add your organisation’s repository or any other NuGet repository).
+Update NuGet.config… unless you are planning on publishing to the most likely place, NuGet (you can also add your organisation's repository or any other NuGet repository).

 ```xml
 <?xml version="1.0" encoding="utf-8"?>